ibm-messaging/mq-container/docs/developer-config.md

 ### Example usage with docker:

-Docker secrets are only available via Docker Swarm services, hence to create a secret using docker, Docker Swarm must be used.
+Secrets in docker are available using Docker Swarm services or Docker Compose.
+The following example creates a secret using Docker Swarm.

 Create docker secrets with secret names as “mqAdminPassword” & "mqAppPassword":